 A Whole Food Plant Based diet is one that consists of eating a variety of fruits, vegetables, nuts, seeds, and whole grains that undergo minimal to no processing.

 *Subscribe and receive a free Whole Food Plant Based Diet checklist!

 You may notice that those who maintain a WFPB diet have plates filled with color due to the variety of their food choices.
 It turns out, eating colorful may be the answer to a lot of issues people find with their health.
 Therefore, let’s talk about some of the benefits you may receive by transitioning to a WFPB diet and adding more color to your plate.
-I won’t judge you though if you would prefer to go back to watching TV in black and white, well at least not in front of your face.
+Besides, don’t worry I won’t judge you if you rather go back to watching TV in black and white, well at least not in front of your face.

 When following a WFPB diet, whats on your plate aren’t the only things that exude vibrant colors.
 One of the many potential benefits of the transition includes healthier looking skin that boasts a fuller color.